Piano MIDI files

 (See individual products specs for variations.)

-The three Musicarta keyboard creativity downloads are:
+The four main Musicarta keyboard creativity downloads are:

 KEY CHORDS Vol. 1

 Musicarta Key Chords builds your chord vocabulary by introducing the chords you are most likely to come across in any song.
 You practice the chord changes in contemporary riffs (drum backing tracks are included), with easy step-by-step rhythmic build-up of impressive keyboard syncopation.

 Pachelbel’s Canon in D is perhaps the most famous chord sequence of all time, and the basis of dozens of popular hits.
 If you can play and understand the Canon chord sequence there isn’t much in popular music harmony you won’t be able to figure out.
 Its regular structure also make it a great springboard for improvising and composition.

 The Musicarta Pyramids Variations aims to exceed expectations by coaching beginners and re-starters to an impressive ‘Concert Performance’ in just eight lessons.
 After that, you learn a set of variations which model all the contemporary keyboard player’s knowledge and skills.

 Click through to the series home pages using the ‘LEARN MORE’ links.
 There are sample content pages to help you decide which home study pack you would enjoy most.

 The Musicarta Seventh Chords drill is a methodical way to get on top of these essential but sometimes confusing chords.

 Musicarta's Yann Tiersen 'Comptine' mini-series shows how this keuyboard gem is put together, and how to make it part of your repertoire.